-Due to space restrictions and other factors, it would be difficult to introduce large-scale solar power generation at Haneda Airport.
-So we have been researching the feasibility of the use of hydrogen and considering its feasibility.
-The chemical element is attracting attention as a next-generation source of energy.

-There are likely to be various challenges that must be overcome before hydrogen can be put to practical use as an energy source.
-Nevertheless, we will continue to work with all relevant parties, and will take on the challenge of supplying SAF to airlines at Haneda Airport, with a view to decarbonizing aircraft arrivals and departures, thus contributing to sustainable, clean air travel.
+- Due to space restrictions and other factors, it would be difficult to introduce large-scale solar power generation at Haneda Airport.
+So we have been researching the feasibility of the use of hydrogen and considering its - There are likely to be various challenges that must be overcome before hydrogen can be put to practical use as an energy source.
+Nevertheless, we will continue to work with all relevant parties, and will take on the challenge of supplying SAF to airlines at Haneda Airport, with a view to decarbonizing aircraft arrivals and departures, thus